 Here at BrightCarbon we’re always looking for new ways to improve our own PowerPoint productivity and then share that knowledge with the presentation community (that includes you, by the way!).
-One of the ways we do this is by using VBA code to automate and extend the functionality of PowerPoint.We publish free PowerPoint VBA code snippets here in our blog for you to use.
+One of the ways we do this is by using VBA code to automate and extend the functionality of PowerPoint.We publish free PowerPoint VBA code snippets here in our blog for you to use and also offer a PowerPoint automation service.
 This article explains how to grab the code from our articles and use it in your PowerPoint project, so that you can take your productivity to the next level!

 What is VBA?